Yoga Stories for Teaching Kids Yoga Poses

 Powered By ConvertKit

-4. Use a deck of yoga cards to pull random characters
+4. Use a card deck of kids yoga poses to pull random characters

 Then make up a sequence based on those characters on the spot.
 It’ll be really weird and not make sense but, trust me, the kids will find it funny if you give it a bit of emotion and play up how silly it is.